y0ug/hugo-blog-codsec/content/posts/homelab/mikrotik-note.md

 ---
 title: "Mikrotik Note"
 date: 2022-11-08T19:52:01+01:00
-draft: true
+draft: false
 ---

 Some note on how I set up a LACP between `CRS305-1G-4S+` and the Netgear switch.

-I want to use the 1G RJ45 port and the first SFP+ with an SFP RJ45 Copper Transceiver to connect the switch over 1G.
+I wanted to use the 1G RJ45 port and the first SFP+ with an SFP RJ45 Copper Transceiver to create a LACP link to connect the Netgear switch (that only support 1G connection), so I can get more bandwidth for the interconnection.

-The main issue with this switch is that I will lose the connection, trying to remove the interconnection port from the bridge before being able to create the bond.
-I had to KVM to one VM that I used *Winbox* with the mac address.
+The main issue with this switch is that I was losing the connection, trying to remove the interconnection port from the bridge before being able to create the bond.
+They don't support some kind of commit style configuration to issue multiple command before doing the commit.
+I had to connect over KVM to one VM that I used *Winbox* with the mac address.
 A direct COM port would have really helped.

 Safe mode press `ctrl-x` to enter and exit.